-The rights and licenses are amortized over their remaining estimated useful lives, ranging from 2 to 11 years, based on the straight-line method.
+The ANDAs, NDAs, and rights are amortized over their remaining estimated useful lives, ranging from seven to 11 years, based on the straight-line method.
 Management reviews definite-lived intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable, in a manner similar to that for property and equipment.
+No impairment loss related to intangibles was recognized in the years ended December 31, 2015, 2014, and 2013.